HOw do we move forward?

 New: DOwntown Revitalization and TOurism

 In recent years, more small businesses have moved into the downtown area, helping to revitalize the economy, attract young populations, and entice new people.
-Binghamton also has a huge opportunity for attracting more tourist to the area with the transformation of Rock Bottom Dam into a world class white water rafting center.
+Binghamton also has a huge opportunity to attract more tourists to the area with the transformation of Rock Bottom Dam into a world class white water rafting center.